+According to legend, disciple Saint Philip preached in Phrygia and died as a martyr at Hierapolis.
+Philip came from Bethsaida, the same town as Peter and Andrew (John 1:44).
 Saint Philip was most likely a fisherman as well.
 Although his name appears in the first three Gospels (Matthew 10:3, Mark 3:18, Luke 6:14, and Acts 1:13), it is in the Gospel of John that Philip becomes a living personality.
+Scholars disagree with Philip.

+Philip is mentioned as one of the seven ordained deacons in Acts 6:5.
+Some claim that this is a different Philip.
 Some consider this to be the Apostle.
 If this is the same Philip, his personality has come to life as a result of his successful campaign in Samaria.
 He led the Ethiopian eunuch to faith in Christ (Acts 8:26).
 He also stayed with Paul in Caesarea (Acts 21:8) and was a key figure in the early church’s missionary enterprise.

 According to the Gospel of John, Philip was one of the first people to whom Jesus said,

-This story of Saint Philip reveals two important aspects of Philip.
-First, it demonstrates his correct approach to the sceptic as well as his simple faith in Christ.
+This story of Saint Philip reveals two important aspects, first, it demonstrates his correct approach to the skeptic as well as his simple faith in Christ.
 Second, it demonstrates his missionary instinct.

 Saint Philip Birth

-Saint Philip the Apostle, (born, Bethsaida of Galilee—died 1st century; Western feast day May 3, Eastern feast day November 14), one of the Twelve Apostles.
+Saint Philip the Apostle, (born, Bethsaida of Galilee—died the 1st century; Western feast day May 3, Eastern feast day November 14), one of the Twelve Apostles.

 Saint Philip with Christ